pfefferle/skill-homeassistant/README.md

  * Script intents processing
  * New intent for locking/unlocking lock entities (with added security?)
  * New intent to handle multimedia/kodi
+ * Add feedback to `cover` handling, to check if (for example) the garage door is really closed

 ## In Development
- * A lot of small stuffs
+ * A lot of small stuff